 Other baby items to consider

-Since our plans for this trip mostly included relaxing at the beach, we brought a baby beach tent for Elliott to chill in.
+Since our plans for this trip mostly included relaxing at the beach, we brought a baby beach tent for Elliott to chill in (also available here and here)– sells out quick.
 The tent packs up super thin, making it easy to throw into the bottom of a suitcase.
 Once we got to the beach, we opened the tent and realized we left the tent sticks at home.
 We ended up having to use random wood sticks we found on the beach to hold it down.
 When the tent was finally set up, it worked great!
 It was large enough to fit me!
 It was nice to shade from the sun and any bugs.
+Also like this one!

 Another item that you may consider bringing if you plan on being away from the baby at all during the trip, is a breast pump.
 I brought my Elvie pump, which I just threw in my checked bag.
 The pump was perfect for traveling.
 You can read my full review on the Elvie pump here.